Tax on Mutual Funds

 - Taxation of Capital Gains Provided by Mutual Funds

 The holding period and type of Mutual Funds affect the tax rate on capital gains for Mutual Funds.
-The holding period is the length of time an investor held units of a Mutual Fund.
+The holding period is the time an investor holds units of a mutual fund.
 Put simply, the holding period is the time between the date of buying and selling Mutual Funds units.

 The following categories apply to capital gains realized on the sale of Mutual Fund units-